 Once the download is complete, or if no download is required, onCourse will load to the login window.
 Enter your login name and password as supplied by your college administrator--or by ish if you are the first user of the software--and select login.

-From onCourse version 9.7 onwards, you will also see a second splash page encouraging you to use Two-Factor Authentication (2FA), however it cn also be skipped by clicking the 'Skip' button.
+You will also see a second splash page encouraging you to use Two-Factor Authentication (2FA), however it can also be skipped by clicking the 'Skip' button.
 It will display each time you open onCourse until 2FA is enabled.

 After you successfully login, onCourse will load to the normal splash screen.
 Proceed to use onCourse as normal, or if this is your first time in the software, explore the user and interface and press all the buttons to see what they do!
 On many screens you will see a help icon in the bottom left hand corner - this will take you directly to the part of the user documentation that relates to that part of the software.

-The first time each user logs in after an onCourse upgrade has been deployed, you will see the release notes in a seperate window.
-It is important to read these release notes as there may have been signficant changes made to the software that impact on some of your business processes.
+The first time each user logs in after an onCourse upgrade has been deployed, you will see the release notes in a separate window.
+It is important to read these release notes as there may have been significant changes made to the software that impact on some of your business processes.
 Some times, the release notes will include hyperlinks to updated user documentation, which you may also want to review.
-If you have any question about the release notes, don't hestiate to get in contact with us.
+If you have any question about the release notes, don't hesitate to get in contact with us.

 Q: In the first window, I don't have the option available open with 'Java Web Start'